 During spring and fall, it is most popular with golfers and couples who want a getaway, some of whom stay in the hotel.
 It's also a popular year-round wedding venue and any official overnight guest at the resort has access to all of the resort’s amenities.
 While many Austin locals just stay here seasonally, there are some year-round residents of Horseshoe Bay.

-The rooms are luxurious and spotless, but are decorated in a homey way that makes you feel at ease.
+- The Marriott: The Horseshoe Bay Marriott has 385 hotel rooms and suites.
+The hotel houses the Lantana Bar & Grill in addition to a gift shop, tour desk, real estate desk, concierge, and kid’s program and childcare.
+The rooms are luxurious and spotless but are decorated in a homey way that makes you feel at ease.
 They all have floor-to-ceiling windows, many of which feature a spectacular view of the resort.

-Paseo Vacation Apartments: Adjacent to the hotel are the Paseo villas, which are rentable condos that range from one bedroom to three bedrooms.
+- Paseo Vacation Apartments: Adjacent to the hotel are the Paseo villas, which are rentable condos that range from one bedroom to three bedrooms.
 They feature wet bars, full kitchens, and separate living areas, and are popular with families who need more space.

 Because there is very little dining in the town of Horseshoe Bay itself, the resort has numerous drinking and dining facilities for its guests and residents.

 During the summer months, the Yacht Club Grill and the Yacht Club Pool Bar are open for casual lakeside dining and drinking.
 The sophisticated Yacht Club is the resort’s anchor restaurant and has been around for more than 30 years.
 The Y Bar and the Bar at Whitewater are two fun places to grab drinks at night.
 The Cap Rock Bar & Grill offers upscale lunch and dinner and the Slick Rock Bar & Grill has slightly more casual ambiance.

 The Lantana Bar & Grill is the restaurant in the Marriott.
 Anyone can eat at the Lantana, but you must be an overnight resort guest or club member to dine at any of the other facilities.

 The Cap Rock Grill is another fine restaurant at the resort, which has an open kitchen and beautiful vistas from a two-level deck.

-For the Golfers:
+For the Golfers

 If you like to golf, you will be in heaven at Horseshoe Bay.
 Golf Magazine named Horseshoe Bay one of the best golf resorts in America for to its three 18-hole championship golf courses, Slick Rock, Ram Rock, and Apple Rock, designed by Robert Trent Jones, Sr. Ram Rock is known as one of the most difficult golf courses in Texas, while Slick Rock is much easier.
 You can find golf gear and attire at the Cap Rock and Slick Rock Pro Shops.